Asset registered: 1999 (25 years old)

 If you desire to acquire – Yopa.com – don’t be weird.

-After years of genuine interested parties, we decided to add some information about exactly why we have been saying NO for so long (or not responding), what the domain acquisition price expectation is, and more broadly as to why entrepreneurs that are serious about their business being successful make the digital savvy investment to move into upper echelon status with an elite .com asset.
+After years of genuinely interested parties inquiring (with healthy budgets), we have decided to add some more context about why we have been saying NO for so long (or not responding), what the domain acquisition price expectation is, and broadly, why committed visionary entrepreneurs choose this path to accelerate their businesses into upper echelon status by making a digital savvy investment in an elite (non-limiting) .com domain asset.

 To stand out, simply, email us with your offer in the subject line.